 - Name: Jaap Murre

-- Number of lab members or colleagues (excluding PI, it’s ok to be solo!): About 70 in the Brain & Cognition Group but I am working closely with only a dozen or so.
+- Number of lab members or colleagues (excluding PI): About 70 in the Brain & Cognition Group but I am working closely with only a dozen or so.

 - Location: University of Amsterdam